Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Election of Bhutto as Pakistan's prime minister".</h2 head><h3 quote align='center'>"Benazir Bhutto, elected prime minister of Pakistan on this day in 1988, became the first woman in modern history to lead a Muslim country, serving as prime minister from 1988 to 1990 and again from 1993 to 1996.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Arnold Schwarzenegger inaugurated as governor of California".</h2 head><h3 quote align='center'>"Republican Arnold Schwarzenegger, an Austrian-born American bodybuilder and film actor, was inaugurated on this day in 2003 as the governor of California following a recall election that ousted the sitting governor.".</h3 quote></h3 OTD